 Because of the popularity of the camp, nearly everyone will need to share rooms.
 We fill nearly all of the beds, especially on Friday night.
 Let the camp directors know if you have particular requests for who you’d like to room with.

 Kids 6 and under usually sleep with their parents.
 Age 7 and up are grouped into same-age rooms of kids, with parents sharing rooms with other parents.
-If your older child wants to sleep in the same room as you, be sure to contact the camp director ahead of time so she can figure that into the rooming assignments.
+If your older child wants to sleep in the same room as you, be sure to contact the camp directors ahead of time so we can figure that into the rooming assignments.

 What does a typical day look like?

 Wake up and immediately get dressed and go outside for mankšta (morning exercises).
-Head directly over to eat breakfast after mankšta, raise the vėliava, then some time for each būrelis of kids to have a meeting with their vadovas/vadovė to talk about the day and debrief the day before.
+Head directly over to eat breakfast after mankšta, raise the vėliava (flag), then some time for each būrelis (group) of kids to have a meeting with their vadovas/vadovė (counselor) to talk about the day and debrief the day before.
 Several activities in 30-60 minute chunks occupy the rest of the morning—anything from art projects, singing, folk dancing, sports, etc. Activities usually are centered by child’s age group, though occasionally būreliai are merged together for larger activities.
-Lunch is at noon in the valgykla.
-After lunch there are a few more activities, mixed with swimming time – younger kids go the baseinas earlier, older kids later.
-Each būrelis has a free time block in the afternoon after their swimming.
+Lunch is at noon in the valgykla (cafeteria).
+After lunch there are a few more activities, mixed with swimming time and some free time for the campers to enjoy each other’s company and the beautiful campground in a less structured manor.
 Before dinner we organize an all-camp game, such as capture the flag.
 After dinner, there is an evening program which starts with lowering the flag, then ranges in activities from laužas (campfire), skits, linksmavakaris (polka party), etc. Then a quick evening snack, and off to bed.